Twins vs. Orioles Player Props Betting Odds

 Santander Stats

-- Santander enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .353 with three doubles and four walks.
+- Santander has picked up at least one hit in three games in a row.
+During his last five outings he is batting .353 with four doubles and four walks.

 Santander Recent Games